tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Silliness.
 Finds it constructive to adopt silly social personas.
 - Obligation: Privilege.
 Feels obligated to try emphasising retentive relations.
 - Unnatural: Expenditure.
 Finds it unnatural to adopt aggressive self-interest.
 - Indulgant: Canon.
-Can over-exploit observing a mutually-legislated understanding.
+Can over-exploit the observance a mutually-legislated understanding.
 - Unconscious: Hospitality.
 Unconsciously provokes the promotion of a mutually welcoming atmosphere.
 - Trivializing: Isolation.
 Trivializes the observance of an inequitable distance.
 - Repressed: Profitability.
 Represses the promotion of competitive escalation.